project-herakles/ee_training/README.md

 * Now, you can `git push origin [branch_name]` to push code to GitHub.

 ## Assessment
-The result would be determined by th actually performance of the device, so if you need access to the device, please make a request at the knock_knock channel on Slack.
+The result would be determined by the actual performance of the device, so we encourage you to use the hardware available at the lab for testing.
+If you need access to the device, please make a request at the knock_knock channel on Slack.